-The histograms used in [21], [22] are two statistical shape descriptors.
-Very satisfying in terms of robustness to ordinary simplification, they are well adapted to build blind schemes.
-However, one drawback is the lack of robustness to non-uniform simplification and remeshing.
-One possible solution, as mentioned before, is to carry out a uniform resampling of the vertices on the mesh surface before building the histogram.
-Another solution is to build a weighted histogram to decrease the contribution of elements from over-sampled areas.
+Practically, the histograms used in [21], [22] are two statistical shape descriptors.
+They have already been proven to have a satisfying robustness performance, and it is very suitable to construct blind schemes based on them.
+These two algorithms demonstrate a good robustness to ordinary simplification, but not to non-uniform simplification and remeshing.
+One possible solution, as mentioned before, is to carry out a uniform resampling of the vertices on the mesh surface before histogram establishment.
+Another solution is to build a weighted histogram to decrease the contribution of elements from over-sampled areas in the construction of the histogram.
 For example, the weight of a vertex in the algorithm of Cho et al. [22] could be proportional to the total surface of its incident facets.
-For the same purpose, a merging step could be introduced to merge vertices that are very close to each other, effectively considering them as only one vertex during the histogram construction.
+Under the same purpose, a merging step could be introduced to carry out a fusion of several vertices that are very close to each other so as to consider them as only one vertex during the histogram construction.

-The next breakpoint may be the transform-based descriptors, which mainly include geometric moments [71], 3D Fourier transformation [72], 3D Zernike moments [73], 3D angular radial transformation [74], and spherical harmonic transformation [75].
-Some of them are particularly interesting because of their intrinsic invariance to rotation and robustness to various geometric and connectivity changes.
-For example, in the case of digital images, 2D moment invariants [76] and 2D Zernike moments [77] have already been used to build geometrically invariant, robust and blind watermarks.
-The transform-based descriptors usually decompose the object into different frequency-like components, which makes them suitable for spread spectrum watermarking approaches.
-Unfortunately, except for geometric moments, most of the above descriptors are defined on discretized voxel-based representations.
-To be able to apply voxel-based descriptors on 3D meshes, we have to first discretize the input mesh into voxels, then need a mesh generation technique like the well-known Marching Cubes algorithm [78] to transform the object back into mesh representation after watermark insertion.
-We think that the noise introduced by this last transformation could seriously disturb the inserted watermark and create visible artefacts on the mesh surface.
-Another option is to generalize the above descriptors to 3D meshes, which is difficult due to the irregular sampling and the presence of connectivity information.
-Furthermore, in order to facilitate the watermark insertion, these transformations have to be reversible (i.e. the mesh object can be reconstructed from the descriptors).
-If they are not reversible, as the geometric moments for example, then we have to realize a time-consuming iterative watermark insertion process, similar to what is done in [76] in the case of 2D images.
-Unfortunately, obtaining a reversible transform for 3D meshes is even more difficult.
+The next breakpoint may be the transform-based descriptors, which include mainly the geometric moments [69], 3D Fourier transformation [70], 3D Zernike moments [71], 3D angular radial transformation [72], and spherical harmonic transformation [73].
+Some of them are particularly interesting because they are intrinsically invariant to rotation and robust to various geometric and connectivity changes.
+For example, in the case of digital images, 2D moment invariants [74] and 2D Zernike moments [75] have been already used to build geometrically invariant robust and blind watermarks.
+The transform-based descriptors usually decompose the object into different frequency-like components, so they seem favorable to realize spread spectrum watermarking approaches.
+Unfortunately, except for surface moments, most of the above descriptors are defined on discretized voxel-based representations.
+To be able to apply voxel-based descriptors on 3D meshes, we have to first discretize the input mesh into voxels, then after the watermarking insertion, we need some mesh generation technique like the well-known Marching Cubes algorithm [76] to transform the object back into mesh representation.
+We guess that the noise brought by this last transformation could seriously disturb the inserted watermark and introduce some visible artefacts on the mesh surface.
+Another option is to generalize the above descriptors for 3D meshes.
+This generalization seems difficult due to the irregular sampling and the presence of connectivity information.
+Furthermore, in order to facilitate the watermark insertion, these transformations have to be reversible.
+If they are not reversible, just like the geometric moments, then we have to realize a time-consuming iterative watermarking process, similar to what is done in [74] in the case of 2D images.
+Unfortunately, obtaining a reversible transform for 3D mesh seems even more difficult (i.e. the mesh object cannot be reconstructed from the descriptors).